Boeing 737-800 (Photo: Jan Gruber).

 In the 2023/24 winter timetable, the Ryanair Group will operate 18 aircraft from Vienna-Schwechat.
 In the same period last year there were 17 machines and in the current summer period 2023 there are 19 machines.
 Compared to the pre-Corona period, there are said to be seven more jets.
 540 people are currently employed at the Vienna base.
 The program also includes Klagenfurt and Salzburg, but there are no planes stationed at the two federal state airports.

-From Vienna-Schwechat there are 2023 routes in winter 24/55.
-However, the “new routes” are not really new, because Warsaw-Chopin has been in the program alongside Warsaw-Modlin for quite a while.
-In Venice you only change the airport, because instead of the Marco Polo Airport you are heading for Treviso in the future.
+There will be 2023 routes from Vienna-Schwechat in winter 24/55.
+The "new routes" are not really new, however, as Warsaw-Chopin has been part of the program for some time now alongside Warsaw-Modlin.
+In Venice, the only airport is changing, as instead of Marco Polo Airport, the airline will now fly to Treviso.
 The Agadir flights, which went on sale in August 2023, are back in the program.
-Frequencies are to be increased on many other routes.
-That is the focus for the upcoming season.
+There are plans to increase frequencies on many other routes.
+This is the focus in the upcoming season.

 Ryanair manager Andreas Gruber explains that the group of companies has significant cost advantages, as the costs per passenger are around half those of Wizz Air or Easyjet.
 To ensure that this remains the case in the future, Ryanair has placed a large order with Boeing at a cost of around 40 billion US dollars.
 The B737-Max-10 should have a capacity that is about 21 percent higher than the models used so far.